All Episodes Plain Text

 Where do things stand right now on Capitol Hill?

-Right now, there's a lot of confusion and uncertainty when it comes to tomorrow night's spending deadline in a way that we haven't seen since October of last year, which, as I'm sure the viewers can recall,
+Right now, there's a lot of confusion and uncertainty when it comes to tomorrow night's spending deadline in a way that we haven't seen since October of last year, which, as I'm sure the views can recall, preceded Speaker Kevin McCarthy losing his gavel.

 Can you explain that?

-Pretty difficult to see a situation in which that will be included in the stopgap spending bill unless, or at least in whatever passes, because you do need Democrats in the Senate to get on board.
+And it's pretty difficult to see a situation in which that will be included in the stopgap spending bill unless, or at least in whatever passes, because you do need Democrats in the Senate to get on board.

 So what is the likelihood, do you think, of an actual government shutdown?

-So I think at this point there's a reasonable chance.
+So I think at this point, there's a reasonable chance.

-I mean, we we do have the Christmas holiday lingering and that is always a motivator for members of congress to work out a deal, but there's no clear path forward at this point, And you mentioned former Speaker McCarthy losing his gavel over a similar situation.
+I mean, we do have the Christmas holiday lingering, and that is always a motivator for members of Congress to work out a deal, but there's no clear path forward at this point.

 What does it look like for Speaker Johnson keeping the speakership?